 Using recycled down is a sustainable alternative to virgin down and helps reduce our environmental impact.
 It means that we don’t need to use virgin raw materials and it also helps prevent unnecessary waste going to landfill.

-This season, we’re proud to be using GRS-certified recycled down in our Microlight range.
-Sorted anda graded in Italy before being delivered to us, recycled down is currently the only down recycling company to be certified by the Global Recycling Standard.
+We’re proud to be using GRS-certified recycled down in our Microlight range.
+Sorted and graded in Europe before being delivered to us, recycled down is currently the only down recycling company to be certified by the Global Recycling Standard.

 The team are experts at reclaiming down from post-consumer waste items like duvets and pillows.
 The reclaimed down is sterilised, cleaned, treated with Nikwax® hydrophobic treatment and graded into different qualities and fill powers resulting in the same insulation properties as virgin down.

 Fill power refers to the quality of down.
 Fill power does not refer to the amount of down used and it cannot be relied upon to give an idea of a product’s warmth, unless, that is, you are also considering the product’s 'fill weight' too.